-Materials needed: Aluminum foil, name of familiar natural area near you
+Materials needed: Name of a familiar natural area near you

 - The teacher is responsible for classroom management during the program.
 This includes calling on students throughout the program and helping to ensure that their answers and comments are understood by all.
 The teacher is also responsible for facilitating questions at the end of the program.

 After the Distance Learning Program

 Email us your questions, feedback, or an evaluation form.
 We love hearing ways that we can continue to improve our programs!